BFI2022 is the BFI’s five-year plan designed to shape the BFI’s next chapter for film, television and the moving image.

 Governors meeting minutes since 2007.Read this page

-The BFI is a registered charity, established by Royal Charter and governed by a Board of 13 Governors (currently two vacancies).Find out more
+The BFI is a registered charity, established by royal charter and governed by a board of up to 15 governors.Find out more

 A British Film Institute Fellowship is awarded to individuals in recognition of their outstanding contribution to film or television culture.Read this page